thetriggestcove/dsc-r-base-ics-1/README.md

 Our number, 4, would get multiplied by 2 just like in Python!

 But we know now that in data science, we don't usually want to multiply just ONE number, but rather a whole collection of numbers.
-This is where R's differencs start to show.
+This is where R's differences start to show.

 Let's now make a vector (what R calls a one dimensional collection of objects of the same type) of a some numbers using R's `c()` function.
 We can pretend this is a bunch of data on the number of coffees you might drink in a day.